 Oh, probably not then.
 Not even go for a beer?

 Steve, 27, works for a bank (left): Yeah I guess so, he seemed like a pretty cool guy.
 I mean he obviously had his problems.
-Would you help him deal with his issues?
+Would you help him deal with his problems?

-Yeah, I'd be there if he needed to have a cry and I'd let him buy me a beer.
+Yeah, I'd be there if he needed to have a cry and I'd let him buy me a pint.

 Craig, 27, salesman (right): Yeah.
 What would you do together?

-Steve: Probably have a beer.
+Steve: Probably have a a pint.
 You already said that.

 Craig: Have a drink, have a chat, talk about music.
+You'd have to, really.
 If Ian Curtis was still alive and wanted to hang out, would you?

 Jack, 22, writer/ sales assistant: Yeah, fucking too right!
 What would you talk about?

-I'd ask him about his music.
-He had a lot of demons, didn't he?
-From a lot of the stuff he saw as a young man?
-He's a fucking icon, right?
+I'd ask him about his music, he had a lot of demons, didn't he?
+A lot of stuff he saw as a young man?
+He's a fucking icon, isn't he?
 How do you feel about his depression?

-Get wasted, man.
-People open up after a few drinks.
+Get pissed man, people open up after a few drinks.